The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The second recurrence relation

 One can alternatively view this row column manipulation as acting on the matrix with the entries (\ref{subm}) from the left by the matrix:

 and also acting from the right by the matrix:

 we have:

-We are allowed to act with these matrices on (\ref{subm}) under the sign of determinant since $\det A=1$ and $\det B=1$.
+The introduction of these matrices in the determinant (\ref{subm}) does not affect it since $\det A=1$ and $\det B=1$.

 It seems that the determinants in (\ref{detmuev}) and (\ref{detmuodd}) must be related to (\ref{detesp}) by some transformation, as they give the same polynomial.
 Unfortunately, we are not aware of this transformation at this point.
-Let us turn now to the discussion of the second recurrence relation applied to the $Z_L$ sum rule for the open boundary dTL model.

-The derivation of the second recurrence relation (\ref{rec2}) for the open boundary case is essentially the same as for the periodic, hence we refer again to \cite{Ga}.
-For now we will assume the validity of (\ref{rec2}) and continue with solving the second recurrence relation for the sum rule $Z_L$ of the open loop model. $Z_L$ satisfies the recurrence (\ref{rec2}) if the polynomial $P_L$ is the following:
+Let us turn to the discussion of the second recurrence relation applied to the sum rule $Z_L$ for the open boundary dTL model.
+The sum rule $Z_L$ satisfies the recurrence relation